Leslie Buckley asks High Court to withdraw INM inspectors

 The judge agreed to make INM and the ODCE notice parties to Mr Buckley’s application, but, for reasons including the impact of the Covid-19 crisis on court hearings, he refused to approve the directions proposed by Mr Guerin and instead approved alternative directions which will see the matter returned for further management in late May.

 The judge said the courts are in an “extraordinary situation” and there was “no reality” to the matter getting on this law term unless the Covid-19 restrictions are lifted.
-The documents appeared to run to some 1000 pages and the matter was not suitable for a motion or remote hearing, he said.
+The documents appeared to run to some 1,000 pages and the matter was not suitable for a motion for remote hearing, he said.

 Grave allegations

-Mr Feriter, instructed by Barry O’Donoghue of Ferry’s Solicitors, for the inspectors, said very grave allegations were being made, the inspectors strongly refute any claim of objective bias and the application was “fundamentally misconceived”.
+Mr Feriter, for the inspectors, said very grave allegations were being made; the inspectors strongly refute any claim of objective bias and the application was “fundamentally misconceived”.

-The inspectors have real concerns to maintain confidentiality of the inspection process and did not wish to have witnesses see the inspectors’ replying affidavit in this matter but had no objection to INM and the ODCE doing so as notice parties.
+The inspectors have real concerns around the confidentiality of the inspection process and did not wish to have witnesses see the inspectors’ replying affidavit in this matter but had no objection to INM and the ODCE doing so as notice parties.

 Neil Steen SC, for the ODCE, said his side wanted to see the court papers before deciding whether it was necessary to be involved in this application.